 Credit points: 15

-In this subject, you will extend your knowledge of concepts related to anatomy and physiology of the eye in order to understand a range of ocular conditions, including cataract, glaucoma,ocular tumours and inflammation in the eye.
+In this subject, you will extend your knowledge of concepts related to anatomy and physiology of the eye in order to understand a range of ocular conditions, with a focus on cataract and glaucoma.
 During the course of this subject, you will be required to perform a range of investigative techniques to identify and measure the pathology and integrate patient information to lead to a differential diagnosis.
 You will undertake clinical placement as part of the requirements for this subject.
 Professional Accreditation requires all competencies as defined by the Australian Orthoptic Board should be met.
 Clinical placement facilitates meeting these competencies.

 SchoolAllied Health, Human Services & Sport

 Subject Co-ordinatorSuzane Vassallo

 Available as ElectiveNo